mbianchidev/mbianchidev/note-to-colleagues.md

 - I care about climate change and I'm trying to do my part to help the planet. 🌱
 - I'm an ally of the LGBTQ+ community and I'm trying to educate myself more on the topic. 🏳️‍🌈
-- I care deeply about social issues and human rights but I might not be vocal about it on the job, mostly to avoid retaliation. ✊
+- I care deeply about social issues and human rights but I am not be vocal about it on the job or in professional settings, mostly to avoid retaliation (we live in a sick society). ✊

-Generally speaking, I don't want to talk politics or religion at work.
-I'm really not interested in chatting about that, nor knowing what you might think about those topics.
+I don't want to talk politics or religion at work.
+I also do not want to know what you might think about those topics, it could hurt our professional relationship so please keep those thoughts for yourself.

 ## Screaming